enzo-project/enzo-dev/doc/manual/source/parameters/hierarchy.rst

     information.
 Default: 0 (FALSE) ``MustRefineParticlesMinimumMass`` (external)
     This was an experimental parameter to set a minimum for ``MustRefineParticles``.
-Default: 0.0 ``MustRefineRegionMinRefinementLevel`` (external)
+Default: 0.0 ``MustRefineParticlesRegionLeftEdge`` (external)
+    Bottom-left corner of a region in which dark matter particles are flagged as ``MustRefineParticles`` in nested cosmological simulations.
+To be used with ``MustRefineParticlesCreateParticles`` = 1.
+Default: 0.0 0.0 0.0 ``MustRefineParticlesRegionRightEdge`` (external)
+    Top-right corner of a region in which dark matter particles are flagged as ``MustRefineParticles`` in nested cosmological simulations.
+To be used with ``MustRefineParticlesCreateParticles`` = 1.
+Default: 0.0 0.0 0.0 ``MustRefineRegionMinRefinementLevel`` (external)
     Minimum level to which the rectangular solid volume defined by ``MustRefineRegionLeftEdge`` and ``MustRefineRegionRightEdge`` will be